robsmi-msfte/AVDBlueprint/README.md

     **MORE INFO:** [Assign a user as an administrator of an Azure subscription](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-subscription-admin)

 * **The Blueprint main file (Blueprint.json), and related artifact objects**
 These objects are publicly available on Github.com.
 Once the Blueprint objects have been acquired, they need to be customized to each respective environment.
-The necessary customizations can be applied in a few different ways.

 ## Managing and Assigning/Deploying the AVD Blueprint